mtjon/introduction-to-dsh/intro.md

 Do we know what MQTT is?

 <!--v-->
-## MQTT is ...
+## What is MQTT?
--
+- MQTT is network protocol that transports messages
-  - Messaging protocol based around publish and subscribe<!-- .element: class="fragment" data-fragment-index="1"-->
+  - Lightweight<!-- .element: class="fragment" data-fragment-index="1"-->
-  - Lightweight<!-- .element: class="fragment" data-fragment-index="2"-->
+  - Based around publish and subscribe<!-- .element: class="fragment" data-fragment-index="2"-->
   - Widespread use in the <!-- .element: class="fragment" data-fragment-index="3" --> *Internet of Things (IoT)* <!-- .element: class="fragment" data-fragment-index="4" -->
   - Suitable for many simultaneous connections <!-- .element: class="fragment" data-fragment-index="5" -->
   - ISO/IEC 20922 and OASIS standard <!-- .element: class="fragment" data-fragment-index="6" -->